ClojureBridge/community-docs/docs/clojure/namespace.md

 {% gist 8293748 %}

-If the code is ready, start repl at the my-nses (top) directory.
+Once the code is ready, start repl in the my-nses (top) directory.
-To use our code, we have two choices, `use` and `require` functions.
+To use our code, we have two choices: `use` or `require`.
-For the first attempt, we will use `use` function.
+For the first attempt, we will use the `use` function.

 {% highlight clojure %}
 user=> (use 'my-nses.one)